 One example among many is Meg Stuart, who has been awarded the Golden Lion: as an artist she has developed a new language and a new method with each creation, exploring physical and emotional states, new contexts and new territories through improvisation and the collaboration with artists working in different disciplines.

 This year's edition of Biennale Danza presents several artists who work with live music, such as choreographer Marlene Monteiro Freitas from Cape Verde, the winner of the Silver Lion award, who in her Bacchae/Prelude to a Purge brings dancers and musicians together on the stage to perform the same choreography, highlighting the powerful bond that exists between dance and music.
 A bond that will be heightened in other works such as: Some Hope for the Bastards by Frédérick Gravel and FLA.CO.MEN by Israel Galvàn.

-The Festival will feature five world premieres: Quite Now by Irina Baldini, the young Italian choreographer who participated in last year's Biennale College, Sacre du Printemps by Xavier Le Roy in a new version for three dancers, Animale by Francesca Foscarini, Solos et Duos (working title, a revisited retrospective) by Marie Chouinard, and the new creation by Daina Ashbee for the dancers of the Biennale College 2018.
+The Festival will feature five world premieres: Quite Now by Irina Baldini, the young Italian choreographer who participated in last year's Biennale College, Sacre du Printemps by Xavier Le Roy in a new version for three dancers, Animale by Francesca Foscarini, Solos et Duos by Marie Chouinard, and the New creation by Daina Ashbee for the dancers of the Biennale College 2018.

 The Festival will be enhanced by meetings with the choreographers, and film and documentary screenings.

 Biennale College – Danza will continue to open to young choreographers and dancers and will present the same programme developed during last year's edition.

 The young dancers, selected through an international call, will number 15 (including 8 Italians).